 Natural Resources and Environmental Management

 Information is available on disposing of hazardous household waste, conserving water both inside and outside the home including lawns and gardens.

 What should you eat to stay healthy?
 Extension educators answer that question by phone, in classes, food demonstrations or at manned exhibits with publications.
 Topics include nutrition for children, teens, and the elderly, as well as, special needs such as lowering cholesterol, triglycerides, sodium, fat and sugar.
 Other related topics that affect health are: food preservation, preparation, safety and purchasing.

 Family Development and Resource Management

 Our effort involves young people in many of the listed initiatives.
-There are opportunities for youth in 5th thru 12th grade.
-These include working with kids in individual 4-H projects.
-County and state-wide 4-H events such as rallies, competitions, special interest camps, judging teams, horse club and community service projects are also available.
+There are opportunities for youth in 5th - 12th grade.
+These include working with kids in individual 4-H projects and state-wide 4-H events such as rallies, competitions interest camps, judging teams, horse club and community service projects are also available.